d0tTino/GeneCoder/README.md

 remaining easy to extend.
 The guiding ideas are summarized in [docs/DEVELOPMENT_VISION.md](docs/DEVELOPMENT_VISION.md).

+### Disclaimer

+GeneCoder is intended for educational simulations only.
+It should not be used to handle personal or medical DNA data.

 ## Features

 - Multiple encoding strategies including Base-4 Direct, Huffman-4 and GC-Balanced.